 How do we scope progress?

 You’ll notice I left out the attributions on these definitions.
 This was intentional.
-Seasoned practitioners should have no problem identifying the sources and the curious should be able to easily look them up.
+Seasoned practitioners should have no problem identifying the sources, and the curious should be able to look them up easily.
 I left them out because my goal isn’t casting judgment (or creating needless controversy).
 A lot of overlapping pieces are already laid out in these definitions.
 I am simply trying to piece them together through deconstruction.

 The definition below helped me see and practice jtbd more clearly.
 I’d love to hear your thoughts in the comments below.

 A job to be done is the instantiation of an unmet need or want (in response to a trigger).

 Notes: One could argue that you could simplify this further: A job is an unmet need or want.
 This isn’t as actionable a definition.
 What differentiates a job from a job to be done is the time-boxed sense of urgency that a trigger creates toward fulfilling an unmet need or want.
 In other words, jobs could be aspirational nice-to-haves.
 Jobs-to-be-done, on the other hand, signal action.